gowri8akula/World-Population-Dashboard/README.md

 # World-Population-Dashboard
-- An interactive Power BI dashboard built using  World Bank open data, visualizing global  population trends from 1960 to 2024
 - A fully interactive Power BI dashboard that explores global population trends from 1960–2024 using World Bank data — featuring a world map, bar chart rankings, time-series line chart, and year slicer for dynamic filtering across 200+ countries.